A Functional Medicine Guide To Nightshades + Inflammation

 - Cayenne Pepper

-Although the list of safe nightshades is short, there is a large list of nightshades that are highly poisonous.
-The poisonous factor comes from the alkaloids that are present in all nightshades of varying levels.
+Although the safe nightshades list is short, there is a large list of nightshades that are highly poisonous.
+A nightshade’s poisonous factor comes from the alkaloids that are present in all nightshades of varying levels.
 These alkaloids act as a natural pesticide to keep insects and mold away from the plants.
 Of all the substances created by plants, alkaloids are some of the most potent.
 The poisonous members of the nightshade family cause many people to question the safety of eating the fruits and vegetables.
 But the edible nightshades are harmless to the majority of people.
 In these, the toxins are large enough to kill a bug or bit of mold, but when compared to the much bigger size of the human body it doesn’t usually cause any harm.

 Aside from that, the majority of this poison lies in the stems and leaves which are not normally eaten.
 There are a few different types of alkaloids present in nightshades and, while not poisonous, it’s these compounds that can contribute to symptom flare-ups in those struggling with autoimmune conditions.